flekschas/piling.js/DOCS.md

   ]);
   ```

-- `pileBorderSize`, `pileOpacity` and `pileScale` can be set to a static float value, or the user can specify a callback function to dynamically style piles.
+- `pileBorderSize`, `pileCoverScale`, `pileOpacity` and `pileScale` can be set to a static float value, or the user can specify a callback function to dynamically style piles.
 E.g.,

   ```javascript
   // Set to a static number